pyrossh/OnlyBible/readme.md

 https://only-bible-app.firebaseapp.com/
 https://onlybible.app
 ```

-Note:
-> For crashanalytics to work in dev/debug mode in macos this has to be set DEBUG_INFORMATION_FORMAT = "dwarf-with-dsym";

 ## Bugs
 1. Swipe left should pop context if chapter/book index is previous to the current one to maintain scroll history.